-The Job Coach that accompanies the pupil will monitor progress throughout the placement, report any concerns immediately to the work experience coordinator and complete an assessment at the end of the placement.
+Where a Job Coach accompanies the pupil they will monitor progress throughout the placement, report any concerns immediately to the work experience coordinator and complete an assessment at the end of the placement.

 15 Statutory Obligations

 Chadsgrove School agrees to observe all relevant current legislation, in particular that relating to Health and Safety, and legislation in respect of Sex Discrimination, Equality and Discrimination, Race Relations, Disability and the Children Act & Safeguarding.